Nursery Full of Bright Colors

 Michele had rented for many years and when she bought a home she was ready to leave boring colors behind.

-The paint color she chose for her baby girl's gray nursery
+The paint color she chose for her baby girl's dark gray nursery

 After living with bland, neutral colors most of us would go crazy with wild shades of pink, purple or neon blue.

 In the early stages of the design process she considered painting the nursery in various shades of pink as well as olive green.

 Ultimately, these colors were rejected as colors for the wall although they are seen elsewhere in the nursery.

 Making a paint color selection proved to be difficult plus there were so many wall painting techniques to pick from.
 All of the paint colors and patterns became overwhelming and the decision was made to scrap everything and start over.
 At this point, she focused her decorative decisions on a crocheted, rainbow color granny stripe blanket.

 Well, she had me hooked at "scrapping the original plan"!
 How many of us have felt guilty about backing up and starting over after investing more time (and sometimes more money) on a design that, in the end, just didn’t work.
 People who knit and crochet know the benefits of unraveling and starting over from scratch and this baby's nursery colors